kaylynn234/dusk/readme.md

 </details>

 ## What can I do at the moment?
+I'm rewriting things, so this isn't here at the moment.
+Sit tight!
-Not much, really.
-If you clone the repo and run the following:
+~~Not much, really.
+If you clone the repo and run the following:~~
 ```sh
 cd prompt
 cargo run
 ```
-You'll wind up in a small interactive prompt.
+~~You'll wind up in a small interactive prompt.
 All this does at the moment is run the parser on a snippet of code and print the resulting AST to stdout, but its capabilities will grow in the future.
-I'm hoping that eventually I'll be able to turn it into something similar to `GHCI` or `iex`.
+I'm hoping that eventually I'll be able to turn it into something similar to `GHCI` or `iex`.~~

 ## Where is this going to go?
 I have a lot of big ambitions but I decided that it was better to start small for the time being.
 Later down the track